Paolo Rossi: Match-fixing scandal

 While at Perugia, he managed 13 goals in Serie A during the 1979–80 season, also helping the club to the round of 16 of the UEFA Cup.
 During the season, however, he was involved in the infamous 1980 betting scandal known in Italy as Totonero, and as a result of this Rossi was disqualified for three years, although this was later reduced to a two-year ban.
 As a result, Rossi missed out on the 1980 European Championship with Italy, where the team once again finished in fourth place, on home soil.
 Despite the ban, Rossi always claimed to be innocent, and stated that he had been a victim of an injustice.

 1982 World Cup

-Paolo Rossi kisses the 1982 FIFA World Cup trophy.

 Despite his ban, Rossi was repurchased by Juventus in 1981, and he returned to the starting line-up just in time for the end of the 1981–82 season to contribute to the club's 1981–82 Serie A title (scoring one goal in three appearances), and to take part in the 1982 FIFA World Cup in Spain.
 Italian journalists and tifosi initially lamented that he was in very poor shape, however, and this view seemed to be confirmed by Italy's appalling performance in the three group matches, in which he was described as a "ghost aimlessly wandering over the field".